 Part I: The Decline of U.S. Antitrust Enforcement and its winners

-US civil antitrust enforcement has significantly weakened over the past decades.
+U.S. civil antitrust enforcement has significantly weakened over the past decades.
 Vivek Ghosal studied Department of Justice enforcement actions (cases filed in court) between 1958 and 2002, and identifies several structural breaks in enforcement dynamics taking place throughout the 1970s, all in the direction of weaker enforcement.
 Ghosal defines a structural break as the Quandt Likelihood Ratio statistic that enables the separation, with a 15% trimming threshold, between two parts of the sample with different means.
 The estimated breaks took place in: (i) 1972 for total civil cases; (ii) 1974 for Clayton Act Section 7 Merger cases as a proportion of total US mergers; (iii) 1981 for Sherman Act Section 1 cases; and (iv) 1972 for Sherman Act Section 2 cases.
-It is worth noting out that these numbers likely understate the size of changes in enforcement between the 1950’s and today, as—with the exception of the analysis on mergers—they rely on the raw number of cases and not the number of cases divided by the size of the economy.
+It is worth noting that these numbers likely understate the degree of changes in enforcement between the 1950s and today, as—with the exception of the analysis on mergers—they rely on the raw number of cases and not the number of cases divided by the size of the economy.
 Yet, during this period real gross domestic product jumped from USD 3.3 trillion in 1960 to USD 19.1 trillion in 2021.